sanathp/DatabaseManager_For_Android/README.md

 4) Now you have to start the AndroidDatabaseManager activity .
 You can do this anyway you wish,Below 3 are the simple ways to start the activity choose anyone as per your convenience.

-       (i)  add onclick listener to a textview .You can use the textview which is already present in your layout or add a 	    textview elemtn to your xml.
+   (i)  add OnClickListener to a TextView.
+You can use the textview which is already present in your layout or add a TextView element to your xml.

-	   TextView tv =(TextView)findViewByID(R.id.yourtexviewid);
+	   TextView tv =(TextView)findViewById(R.id.yourtextviewid);

 	   tv.setOnClickListener(new OnClickListener() {
 				public void onClick(View v) {